Meet Ms. Jannette Alston /7th Grade Science Lead Teacher / KIPP DC KEY Academy

 Reflecting on her start three years ago to now, established as both a lead teacher and leader at KEY Academy, she maintains that the sense of community at KIPP DC is what makes being an educator here special.

-“Everyone’s on the page.
+“Everyone’s on the same page.
 Everyone is here for the same reason and that’s wanting to see our students succeed.
 You’re going to do what you can to make that happen.
 There are kids that have gone to a KIPP DC school almost their entire lives and that’s really nice that they have that consistency of knowing the people around me, that people care, and come together around them.
 It just really feels like a close-knit community.”